pypy/pypy/rpython/doc/windows.rst

 http://www.hpl.hp.com/personal/Hans_Boehm/gc/gc_source/gc-7.1.tar.gz

-Versions 7.0 and 7.1 are known to work; the 6.x series won't work with pypy.
+Versions 7.0 and 7.1 are known to work; the 6.x series won't work with RPython.
 Unpack this folder in the base directory.
 Then open a command prompt::

     cd gc-7.1